51 Companies With Lifetime Warranties: If It Breaks, They’ll Fix It

-Depending on the product, certain components may be excluded.
-For example, the Limited Lifetime Warranty does not cover the silicone parts from the Microwave Pressure Cooker.
+Depending on the product, certain components may be excluded from the lifetime guarantee.
+For example, the limited lifetime warranty does not cover the silicone parts from the Microwave Pressure Cooker.

 Calphalon makes kitchenware designed to withstand the test of time.
 Many of Calphalon’s items come with a lifetime warranty.